Are Circuits Changing at Machu Picchu?

 - there are 4 new routes for circuit #1 NONE OF THESE ROUTES INCLUDE ACCESS TO THE ANCIENT CITY.
 These are routes only for panoramic views of Machu Picchu city from the upper terraces and access to hikes to Machu Picchu Mountain, Inca Bridge as well as the hike up to the Sungate.

 - there are 2 new routes for circuit #2 named - "Classic Designed Route" and "Lower Terrace Route."
-Both of these routes include access to the full upper and lower circuits of the actual city.
+Both A and B of these routes include access to the full upper and lower circuits of the actual city.
 Both routes now show access to the Inferior platform for the classic view.
 In the beginning stages, route 2B did not include that.
-But since they updated the tickets, I see both routes look the same on the maps.
+But since they updated the tickets, I see both routes look the same on the maps with a couple of small differences.

 - the "Great Cavern Route" is what used to be the "Temple of the Moon."
 This was an extension of the Wayna Picchu hike but it has been closed off for a while.
-It appears they are "monetizing" this hike as a new separate route.
+They are "monetizing" this hike as a separate route.
 It does not include hike to Wayna Picchu

 - At this time, the following hikes, Great Cavern, Huchuypicchu, Inti Punku and Inca Bridge,will only be enabled for the high season period.
-(June 1-Oct 15 and Dec 30,31)
+June 1-Oct 15 and Dec 30,31 in 2024 and June 19-Nov 2, 2025

 - if you have the ability to get the assistance needed to get your wheelchair up to Machu Picchu, there is now a designated path for wheelchairs on Circuit 3 - Designed route (if you need help with this, let me know.
 We have assisted people with wheelchairs in the past.)